 Flying with excess baggage is a drag, but hummingbirds have mastered efficient packing.
 The tiny hoverers have less DNA in their cells than any other previously studied birds, reptiles or mammals, researchers report.
 Among hummingbird species, however, genome size doesn’t vary along with body size, suggesting that birds’ DNA was pared down before the diversification of today’s hummers.
 Scientists have long noted the link between small genome size and high metabolic rates — a notion first put forth in 1970 by Polish scientist Henryk Szarski.
 Bats and birds have the smallest genomes of backboned creatures, and flightless birds tend to have bigger genomes than fliers.

 Eliezer Yudkowsky is a research fellow at the Singularity Institute for Artificial Intelligence.
 He’s also been writing some terrific think-SF.
 Highly recommended mind-food.
 Especially the first one.
-(Though, to see one place where he might have got the main idea, go to my essay on altruism in the universe, an early version, posted some years ago.
+(Though, to see one place where he might have got the main idea, go to my essay on altruism in the universe, A Contrarian Perspective on First Contact, an early version, posted some years ago.
 Especially the part about intelligent bears, sacralizing infanticide... hm.;-)

 Science-program producer Thomas Lucas has developed a new series of shows that breaks completely away from TV, into delivery via YouTube.
 Have a look at Cosmic Journeys.